dalinim/dalim/readme.md

 ## Compiling

-The compiler currently officially supports the following platform and architecture combinations:

-  * Windows (Windows XP or greater) - x86 and x86_64
-  * Linux (most, if not all, distributions) - x86, x86_64, ppc64 and armv6l
-  * Mac OS X (10.04 or greater) - x86, x86_64 and ppc64

-More platforms are supported, however they are not tested regularly and they may not be as stable as the above-listed platforms.

 Compiling the Nim compiler is quite straightforward if you follow these steps:

 First, the C source of an older version of the Nim compiler is needed to